 This delicious small-batch individual chocolate brownie cake recipe is perfect for the two-person household.
 I usually don’t bake full dessert recipes because I really don’t want such a large amount of sweets in the house.

-These individual serving brownie cakes have the right amount of sweet and gooey.
+These individual serving chocolate brownie cakes have the right amount of sweetness and are deliciously gooey.
 Great topped with whipped cream, fresh fruit, an extra drizzle of chocolate, or ice cream.

 What you need to make these brownies

 - Hershey cocoa powder

 In a medium bowl mix all dry ingredients.

 In a small bowl combine the milk, sour cream, egg, butter.